 I have previously critiqued papers based on distant analysis, which is not something I particularly enjoy when I know some of the authors personally...
 However, this is how science advances.
 I hope the colleagues I know who authored this paper view my comments as a contribution.

-I acknowledge in this blog the contribution of Shelley Clarke, whom I visited at her beautiful home in Japan, where we discussed this paper.
+I acknowledge in this blog the contribution of a friend whom I visited at her beautiful home in Japan, where we discussed this paper.

 There is a clear trend in producing numerous papers by combining GFW AIS data, which primarily shows where vessels go and when, with other data to perhaps 'sketch in' a fuller picture.

-Sometimes, this additional data includes expert survey information on whether various ports are connected to IUU fishing and labour abuse (“bad” ports).
-Clearly, it all depends on how knowledgeable the experts are about what is happening in nearly every specific port.
+Sometimes this additional data includes expert survey information on whether particular ports are associated with IUU fishing and labour abuse ("bad" ports).
+Clearly, it all depends on how well the specialists understand what is going on at practically every port.

-Based on this, they identify the vessels visiting the “bad” ports and the fishing grounds utilised by these vessels.
-Yet this classification of “bad ports” is usually based solely on whether they have ratified the PSMA or not.
+Based on this, they identify the vessels that frequent the "bad" ports, as well as the fishing grounds they use.
+However, the designation of "bad ports" is typically based purely on whether or not the PSMA has been ratified.

-Along with the necessary caution regarding AIS data, as someone involved in risk analysis of incoming vessels, I have observed that over the past few years, fishing vessels tend to turn their AIS off as soon as they leave port.
-This is because, unless AIS is mandated by their national legislation due to the vessel type (e.g., carriers), the use of public AIS databases has made them reluctant to keep it on.
+Along with the essential prudence surrounding AIS data, as someone involved in risk analysis of incoming vessels, I've noticed that in recent years, fishing vessels have turned their AIS off as soon as they leave port.
+This is because, unless AIS is required by national legislation owing to the vessel type (e.g., carriers), they are hesitant to continue using public AIS databases.

-There is also the fact that the survey tends to be conducted mainly in European languages, and I believe a few highly publicised events can significantly influence respondents, especially when they do not work specifically in one area.
+There is also the issue that the poll is typically performed in European languages, and I feel that a few well-publicized incidents can have a considerable impact on respondents, particularly if they do not work in a specialised field.

-There also seems to be a tendency for everyone to blame China for all IUU fishing (perhaps justified), and indeed, “flagged to China” is the only national-identity risk factor identified by the experts.
+There also appears to be a tendency for everyone to blame China for all IUU fishing (which may be justified), and experts have identified "flagged to China" as the lone national-identity risk factor.

 Based on my 25 years of experience in over 15 countries in the WCPO, Korea and Taiwan have a similar level of non-compliance once fleet size and types of infringements are considered… in other words, China may have 100 vessels with a high non-compliance index out of 1000, while Korea may have 20 out of 100.

-The first thing to note about the new paper is that most of its conclusions appear to be based on a calculation of “landed fishing effort”.
-As far as I can tell (I did not examine the methods in detail), this is a calculation of the number of hours between port calls multiplied by engine power.
+The first thing to say about the new research is that most of its conclusions seem to come from a computation of "landed fishing effort."
+I didn't look closely at the methods, but it looks like this is a calculation of the amount of hours between port calls times engine power.

-As I criticised before, this can be misleading because a small purse seiner (or trawler in other fisheries) with an autonomy of 10 days may have much more engine power than a large Longliner that stays out for months, as they are active gears whereas a longliner or a P&L are passive gears.
+As I said before, this can be deceiving because a small purse seiner (or trawler in other fisheries) with a 10-day range may have far more engine power than a massive longliner that remains out for months.
+This is because purse seiners and trawlers are active gears, whereas longliners and P&Ls are passive gears.

-There would need to be some major assumptions to account for transhipment (e.g., all catch transhipped in every event?), and it’s not clear to me how they even determine whether the port entry is for landing rather than crew change, repair, emergency, etc.
+There would have to be some big assumptions to explain transhipment (such, does all catch get transhipped in every case?), and I'm not sure how they even figure out if the port entrance is for landing or for crew change, repair, emergency, etc.

-They use their data to make some rather obvious and basically logical findings, such as:
+They get to some rather clear and fundamentally logical conclusions based on their evidence, such as:

 As the number of PSMA parties has expanded, the distance vessels have to travel to get to a non-PSMA port has increased